fjavadi/Hierarchical-part-based-disentanglement-of-pose-and-appearance/README.md

 ### Requirements

-- Python 3.6
+- Python X.X
-- PyTorch 1.0
+- PyTorch X.X
-- CUDA 8.0
+- CUDA X.X

 ### Dependencies

-Install all the python dependencies using pip:
+Install all the Python dependencies using pip:

 ~~~
 pip install -r requirements.txt
 ~~~

 Install Ubuntu libraries with:

 ~~~
 apt-get install some-software
 ~~~

 ## Useful Features and/or Processed Data for Future Projects

-- At `data/processed/features`, you could find the features used in this project.
+This section mentions potential useful processed data or features that might be useful for future projects (e.g. bounding box proposals).

+- `PATH/TO/FEATURES`: a description of what it is.

+For example,

-- At `data/processed/proposals`, you could find the bounding box proposals used.
+- `data/processed/proposals`, you could find the bounding box proposals used.

 ## Training

 This section provides instructions to training this model from scratch.

-Train object detection model:
+For example,
 ~~~
 python main.py --config-file configs/faster_rcnn_res101.yaml
 ~~~